 Should celiac and gluten-sensitive people use gluten free shampoo and conditioner?
 In this article, we explore why you should stick to gluten-free hair care products, how to determine if yours are gluten-free, brands you can trust, and tips for visiting the salon.

-- 3 reasons why gluten free shampoo and conditioner are important
+- Why gluten free shampoo and conditioner are important

 1. Gluten particles become sticky when wet.

 An unfortunate truth about the gluten protein is that it becomes sticky when wet.
 This is one of the reasons why it’s so important to use your own cleaning sponge in a shared kitchen space.
 It’s also super important that you wash your hands really well with (gluten-free) soap after touching a contaminated surface.

 If your hair is covered in sticky gluten proteins that don’t completely wash away, touching your hair will transfer the gluten to your hands.
 Then your hands will transfer the gluten to your food, your face, your toothbrush, or whatever else you are touching.

 It may be a small amount, but why risk the chance and the paranoia when it’s so easy to find gluten-free shampoo and conditioner?